stougeiro/sourcerer-router/README.md

+## Something does not work?

+- Don't forget to set the correct basepath in the application and in your .htaccess file.
+- Make sure the mod_rewrite is enable in your APACHE settings.

 ## Contributing

-Contributions are welcome and will be fully credited.
+Contributions are **welcome** and will be fully credited.
 We accept contributions via Pull Requests.

 ### Pull Requests